srcfl/srcful-gateway/README.md

 The client is not to be deployed to the gateway and is just a test for now.
 The real client should be on the `srcful` domain.

-### modbus_slave
-This is the directory that contains simulation servers of all inverters.
-This is started with docker-compose-no_crypt or you can start it locally using pythion (this seems painfully slow on windows for some reason).
-Alternativealy you run the docker container (create it with `docker-compose build` first):

-`docker run -p 502:502 sourcefulgateway_inverter`

-Don't forget to change the inverter host to `localhost` in `app.py`

 ## Rest API
 The rest API is documented in [api.md](api.md)